deliasi/cse15l-lab-reports/lab.md

 <br>Once prompted, set new password for your course specific account.
 Go to the termianl in VS Code and type

         $ ssh cs15lsp23zz@ieng6.ucsd.edu

-However, replace the "zz" in the message with letters from your course-specific account.
+<br>However, replace the "zz" in the message with letters from your course-specific account.
 <li> Enter yes after asked if you want to continue logging in and ensure authenticity!
 Then, you will be asked to enter your password in order to connect to the your account.
 <li> Once you enter your password and connect, you should see something like this.
  </li>